-With the exception of quickly mentioning what we’re thankful for, we don’t really practice gratitude on Thanksgiving.
+With the exception of quickly mentioning what we’re thankful for, sometimes we don’t really show gratitude on Thanksgiving.
 We simply check the box that says “be thankful” and then direct our attention to the food, football, and family time.
 But this Thanksgiving, I encourage you to do more than just mutter a sentence of thanks.
-Here are five super practical ideas that you implement this Thanksgiving to show gratitude:
+Here are five practical ideas that you implement this Thanksgiving to show gratitude:

 Everything that you have ultimately comes from God, and He deserves praise for the blessings that He has given you.
 Set aside time on Thanksgiving to simply thank Him for His blessings—whether that means writing them down, praying aloud to thank Him for them, or expressing your gratitude through singing.
 Consider reading some Psalms to put your mind in a state of gratitude.

-2. Have an attitude of gratitude.
+2. Have an Attitude of Gratitude.

 It can be easy to become grouchy and irritated when being with a lot of people for a long time—especially when they’re not very kind or loving people.
 But try to be as gracious and patient as possible.
 Aim to follow Christ’s example of compassion and selflessness.

-3. Find a way to help.
+3. Find Ways to Help

 Whether you’re hosting Thanksgiving dinner in your home or going to a family member’s home to celebrate, find a specific way that you can be helpful.
 Preparing food, setting the table, washing dishes, and emptying the dishwasher are just a few ideas.
 Ask the host what he or she would find most helpful (and don’t forget to thank him or her for hosting).